needlehaystack/needlestack/CONTRIBUTING.rst

 Contributions are welcomed and greatly appreciated!
 These can be done through submitting GitHub issues, fixing bugs, implementing features, and documentation.
-Please read through these guidelines to assure a smooth process.
+Needlestack follows the GitFlow branching model.

 1. GitHub Issue Tracking